highscrren-dotcom/paperhands/docs/interfaces/IMCPCallbacks.md

 # IMCPCallbacks

-Lifecycle callbacks of an MCP instance (all optional).
+Lifecycle callbacks of an MCP (Model Context Protocol) instance (all optional).

 Fire AFTER the corresponding engine effect succeeds, with the raw data the effect was built from — a test registers them to observe what the